inouetmhr/streetview-runner/spec.md

 - On login
   - load daily distance for the user.
   - load today's history and put marker on mini map.
+  - refresh the pano position and heading from `/api/status` if present.
 - On BLE `characteristicvaluechanged` event, parsing each event, and when total_distance delta from previous one > 0
   - update metrics and UI
   - advance (in pano), that will trigger `links_changed` event followed by `position_changed` event.